elixir-webrtc/ex_webrtc/guides/mastering_transceivers.md

 tr3 = pc1.addTransceiver("video");

 // Notice that createOffer will reuse (recycle)
-// free m-line, even though its initiall type was audio.
+// free m-line, even though its initial type was audio.
 // However, pc1.getTransceivers() will return [tr1, tr3].
 // That's important as the order of transceivers doesn't
 // have to match the order of m-lines i.e. tr3 maps to m-line